PDAL/PDAL/doc/workshop/capstone.rst

 .. note::

-    You should review specific exercises for specifics how to achieve each task.
+    You should review specific exercises for specifics on how to achieve each task.